As an IRS technology provider, ID.me is here to help verify your identity.

-- When choosing how to verify your identity, select Self-Service.
+- When choosing how to verify your identity, select Video Chat Agent.

-- Follow the prompts to upload your US driver’s license or state photo ID, or select Change Document to upload a passport or passport card.
-You can take a photo of the document with your smartphone or upload one from your computer.
+- Follow the prompts to upload your US driver’s license or state ID, or select Change document to upload a passport or passport card.
+Learn how to take photos of your documents.

 - Enter your remaining information, including your Social Security number, then select Continue.
 Learn why ID.me asks for your Social Security number.